MHP Research Summit 2026

 ECR Lightning Talks

-The top two abstracts in each theme will be selected for lightning talk presentations during the conference.
+A small number of abstract submissions from ECRs will be selected for lightning talk presentations during the conference.
 An ECR lightning talk will be a 3-minute presentation + 1 minute for questions.
 These sessions allow for direct and immediate feedback and broad exposure.

 You will also be eligible for a prize based on your talk on the day.